PREVENTIVE HEALTH EXAM

 We routinely find dental problems that owners were completely unaware of.
 These should be addressed quickly to prevent pain and the loss of teeth.
 Dental disease is the most common problem we see in dogs and cats, even in the 2-6 years of age group, and is a major contributor to many other health problems; including kidney, heart, liver disease and arthritis to name a few.

 We also frequently find various types of heart disease, usually in more mature animals.
 Most of these pets are not yet showing any signs of disease.
-If we initiate treatment before they are showing signs of heart failure, we will be able to help them live even longer than if we’d waited until they showed even the earliest signs of failure.
+If we initiate treatment before they are showing signs of heart failure, we will be able to help them live even longer and have a better quality of life than if we’d waited until they showed even the earliest signs of failure.

-Why do you ask for stool samples when I come in for my preventive health exam?
+Why do you ask for stool samples when I come in for my pet's preventive health exam?

-Roughly 1 in 8 dogs in our area is carrying a Roundworm, Hookworm, or Whipworm.
-If the pet is not being de-wormed monthly, then we need to make sure that he/she doesn’t have a parasite.
-Even if the pet is on a monthly de-wormer, it is important to check for parasites to make sure the medication is working and to look for other parasites not controlled by the medication.
+Roughly 1 in 8 dogs in our area is carrying roundworm, hookworm, or whipworm.
+If your pet is not being de-wormed monthly, then we need to make sure that he/she doesn’t have a parasite.
+Even if your pet is on a monthly de-wormer, it is important to check for parasites to make sure the medication is working and to look for other parasites not controlled by the medication.
 Parasite control is a no brainer as many can easily be transmitted to humans.